About Envestnet Asset Management, Inc.

-Envestnet earns most of its money by charging fees based on a percentage of assets managed or administered on its platform by its financial advisor clients (the majority of its revenue) and by licensing its its technology.
-It generated 79% of its total revenue from assets under management or administration during 2015.
-The remainder of its revenue came from subscription and licensing fees (18% of revenue) for its platforms and professional services and other income (3% of revenue).
+Envestnet earns most of its money by charging fees based on a percentage of assets managed or administered on its platform by its financial advisor clients (the majority of its revenue) and by licensing its technology.
+It generated around 55% of its total revenue from assets under management or administration during 2019.
+The remainder of its revenue came from subscription and licensing fees (about 40% of revenue) for its platforms and professional services and other income (nearly 5% of revenue).

-Chicago-based Envestnet has offices in nine US cities, including Boston, New York, and Seattle, and an office in Trivandrum, India.
-The firm generated 92% of its revenue from business in the US during 2015, while the rest came from overseas.
+Chicago-based Envestnet has offices in nine US cities, including Boston, Colorado; Berwyn, Pennsylvania; Richmond, and an office in Trivandrum, India.
+The firm generated about 95% of its revenue from business in the US during 2019, while the rest came from overseas.

 Sales and Marketing

 The company's major clients include FMR LLC, Northwestern Mutual, National Financial Partners, and National Planning Holdings.
 Financial services giant FMR accounted for approximately 15% of Envestnet's total revenue in 2019 about 470 companies were using the firm's Envestnet | Yodlee platform as of early 2016, including some 15 of the approximately 20 largest US banks and hundreds of Internet services companies.